iutools/iutools/doc/test-plan.md

 - Search for aanniaqarnanngittulirijimmarik
 - Make sure that the word and its Syllabics transcoding are properly displayed and do not overlap with the test that is supposed to be below it

+Change preferred script
+- ROMAN-to-ROMAN
+  - Set preferred script to ROMAN
+  - Search for ammuumajuq, then check that:
+  - Title shows word as ROMAN/SYLL
+  - Related words, Translations and Alignments shown in ROMAN
+- ROMAN-to-SYLL
+  - Set preferred script to SYLL
+  - Search for ammuumajuq, then check that:
+  - Title shows word as SYLL/ROMAN
+  - Related words, Translations and Alignments shown in SYLL
+- SYLL-to-SYLL
+  - Set preferred script to SYLL
+  - Search for ᐊᒻᒨᒪᔪᖅ, then check that:
+  - Title shows word as SYLL/ROMAN
+  - Related words, Translations and Alignments shown in SYLL
+- SYLL-to-ROMAN
+  - Set preferred script to ROMAN
+  - Search for ᐊᒻᒨᒪᔪᖅ, then check that:
+  - Title shows word as SYLL/ROMAN
+  - Related words, Translations and Alignments shown in ROMAN

 Search with Enter vs Button
 - Submit search by either